Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Introduction

 \section{Introduction}

 The challenge of object reassembly spans numerous applications from digital archaeology to robotic furniture assembly, and even to the medical field with fractured bone restoration.
 Object reassembly problems are classified into part assembly, which deals with semantically significant parts~\citep{zhan2020generative, schor2019componet, li2020learning, wu2020pq, dubrovina2019composite}, and fractured assembly, which handles pieces broken by substantial forces~\citep{huang2006reassembling, lu2023jigsaw, Wu2023LeveragingSE}.
-However, existing methods, which primarily focus on performing piece-wise matching, typically suffer from incomplete information about the pieces of the object and do not capture the complete original object.
-In particular, in real settings, we usually observe a very limited number of pieces of the original complete object.
-Reconstruction is heavily based on prior knowledge of the complete object, c.f.~\citep{DBLP:journals/jocch/ThuswaldnerFKHHT09,10.1145/3009905}.
-These limitations underscore the need for a new approach that could address these gaps and provide a complete shape prior to future research.
+However, existing approaches face a critical limitation: they lack comprehensive understanding of the complete object when working with fragmentary inputs.
+This limitation is particularly acute in real-world scenarios where only a subset of fragments is available, and current reconstruction methods heavily rely on category-specific templates, c.f.~\citep{DBLP:journals/jocch/ThuswaldnerFKHHT09,10.1145/3009905}.
+It underscores the need for a new approach that could address these gaps and provide a complete shape prior to future research.

-Our proposed solution, Jigsaw++, explores how to leverage knowledge of the complete object to ``imagine'' its full structure when presented with a partial and/or inaccurate assembled input.
-Although some existing fractured assembly methodologies~\citep{Yin2011AnAA, Zhang20153DFR, Deng2023TAssemblyDF} utilize a complete shape prior, they are mainly confined to specific categories or assume that the complete shape is known beforehand.
-Such constraints are too restrictive for addressing a broader spectrum of assembly problems.
+To address this fundamental challenge, we introduce Jigsaw++, a novel framework that bridges the gap between partially assembled pieces and the complete object prior.
+Rather than replacing existing assembly algorithms, our approach learns to synthesize plausible complete shape priors that can guide the reassembly process.
+While previous methods have attempted to compose shape priors~\citep{Yin2011AnAA, Zhang20153DFR, Deng2023TAssemblyDF} , they typically impose restrictive constraints, such as requiring specific object categories or pre-existing complete shape templates.
+In contrast, Jigsaw++ learns to generate complete shape directly from partial assemblies, which enables our method to support a broader range of assembly scenarios.